-CET is also licensed by the Kentucky Council on Post-Secondary Education.
+CET is also licensed by the state of Kentucky.

 Trainees may review materials regarding accreditation and licensure by contacting the Financial Aid Officer or Coordinator.

 White House Recognition

 In 2014, the Center for Employment Training was nationally recognized at the White House as one of thirty job training programs that "work".
 CET was applauded for excellence in service bundling and for providing real training that is life changing to trainees for almost 20 years.
 CET has placed over 1000 trainees in employment over our twenty years!